 • In circumstances where the parties are non-arm's length, or consideration is nominal or zero, total consideration payable is fair market value.

-Direct acquisition by a state-owned enterprise (SOE) investor - the applicable threshold is the book value of assets of the Canadian business of \$528 million or more (in 2024; indexed annually).
+Direct acquisition by a state-owned enterprise (SOE) investor - the applicable threshold is book value of assets of the Canadian business is \$454 million or more (in 2022; this amount is indexed annually).

 Acquisition of Control Threshold